duti

 EXAMPLES

-The following sets TextEdit as the default viewer for Microsoft Word
+Set TextEdit as the default view for Microsoft Word documents:

 com.apple.TextEdit com.microsoft.word.doc viewer